ilpropheta/playground-ot4mmv6n/markdowns/exercise1.md

 In C++, we have **control**.
 Maybe too much control.

-We can define when objects are created and destroyed, we can craft precise rules for copying or "moving" data around.
-We can even do nothing and let the languages rules do the job for us.
+We can define when objects are created and destroyed, we can craft precise rules for copying and "moving" data around.
+We can even do nothing and let the language rules do the job for us.
 In general, this latter choice is the desideratum.

 By default, C++ objects have **automatic** lifetime, that is, they are destructed and deallocated automatically when they go out of scope - even though an exception is thrown: